-Textbook: The textbook used in CHM 11500 is Chemistry: The Molecular Nature of Matter and Change, 10th edition, by Silberberg and Amateis.
+Textbook: The textbook used in CHM 11510 is Chemistry: The Molecular Nature of Matter and Change, 10th edition, by Silberberg and Amateis.

-Achieve: In CHM 11500, you are required to complete homework online using the Achieve program.
+Achieve: In CHM 11510, you are required to complete homework online using the Achieve program.
 You can purchase instant access via the link on Brightspace.
+Achieve has a built-in Al tutor, which you are allowed to use to aid you with your homework assignments.